MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0103.md

 </PermissionSets>
 ```

-The XML permission set grant access to the table and satisfies then the validation.
+The XML permission set grants access to the table and thereby satisfies the validation.

 ### Example 2 - Permission defined in AL